 Your choice of final three-year project will be made during the recruitment process so that your project direction is clear from the outset.
 The Faculty of Life Sciences website contains some example project titles.

 PhD projects will be cross-disciplinary and involve at least two principal investigators from different disciplines.
 Additional research and transferable skills training will be offered by the programme, along with competitive funds for travel to conferences and workshops.

 We charge an annual tuition fee.
 Fees for 2020/21 are as follows:

 - Channel Islands/Isle of Man: full-time

 Bench fees: For postgraduate research students who are not funded by UK Research Councils or (specific) UK charities, it is usual to charge a bench fee.
 A bench fee covers the costs of laboratory consumables, specialist equipment and other relevant costs (e.g. training) for the duration of the programme.
 The bench fee charged can vary considerably depending on the nature of the programme being undertaken.
 Details of specific bench fee charges can be provided on request and will be made clear in the offer letter sent to applicants.

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

-These awards will normally only be available to nationals from the UK and EU.
+This programme is fully funded by the BHF.
 The BHF provides funding to cover PhD programme fees at UK/EU student rate only.
 This is a tax-free sum and not subject to any deductions.
 Tuition fees as well as research costs are covered for the four years of the programme.